 These two factors used to identify the unreached should make it clear why the label unreached is different from the labels unsaved and lost.
 Lost people around you have access to you, as well as to other Christians and churches.
 Unreached people groups, on the other hand, have no way of hearing the good news.
 They are lost and they lack access to the only message that can save them.

 To further clarify the definition of unreached above, consider the terms peoples and places.

 When we talk about frontier peoples, we are talking about people groups.
-These are ethno-linguistic groups of people who share common language and cultural characteristics, a common ethnicity.
+These are ethnolinguistic groups of people who share a common language and cultural characteristics and a common ethnicity.
 Scripture uses the term “nations,” so it is not wrong to speak of nations.
 However, most people think of nations as the approximately 200 recognized nations, or countries, in the world today.

 When Jesus gave his initial command in the Great Commission to “make disciples of all nations” (Matthew 28:19), the word used (ethne) refers to ethnic groups.
 Jesus was commanding his followers to make disciples among all ethnic groups, not merely among the Israelites.
 Jesus was, and is, Lord over all the peoples in the world (Romans 10:12).